marusakod/scprocess/docs/running.md

 ambient:
   ambient_method: cellbender
   cellbender_version: 'v0.3.0'
-  custom_params: /path/to/file/with/custom_parameters.csv
   cb_max_prop_kept: 0.9
   cell_calling: barcodeRanks

 ```

 * `ambient_method`: options are `cellbender`, `none` or `decontx` Default is `cellbender`(maybe change this)
-* `cellbender_version`: options are `'v0.3.0'` and `'v0.2.0'`; (check if those are really version names; Why do we have 2 versions available); this parameter is only considered if `cellbender` is selected as ambient method.
+* `cellbender_version`: options are `'v0.3.0'` and `'v0.2.0'` (maybe not necessary to have to versions available?); this parameter is only considered if `cellbender` is selected as ambient method.
-* `custom_params`: describe what the format of this file should be like for each individual method (add examples and show on one example knee plot how the thresholds should be set)

-if ambient method is `cellbender`, the `custom_params` file should include columns 'sample_id', 'total_droplets_included', 'expected_cells', 'low_count_threshold', 'learning_rate', 'empty_start' and 'empty_end'. (empty start and empty end are actually needed for the pb_empties rule not here)

-if another ambient method is selected than the format of the `custom_params` file depends on the method selected for cell calling.
-If `cell_calling` is set to `barcodeRanks`, column names need to include 'expected_cells', 'empty_start' and 'empty_end'.
-If `cell_calling` is set to `emptyDrops`, columna names need to include 'retain', 'empty_start' and 'empty_end'.
+* `custom_params`: path to .csv file with custom ambient parameters
+* `cb_force_expected_cells` : force `--expected-cells` parameter to be the same for all samples; only valid if `cellbender`is selected as the ambient method
+* `cb_force_total_droplets_included`: force `--total-droplets-included` parameter to be the same for all samples; only valid if `cellbender`is selected as ambient method
+* `cb_force_low_count_threshold`: force `--low-count-threshold` parameter to be the same for all samples; only valid if `cellbender`is selected as ambient method
+* `cb_force_learning_rate`: force `--learning-rate`parameter to bet the same for all samples; only valid if `cellbender` is selected as ambient method.
 * `cb_max_prop_kept`: default is 0.9; this is only relevant if ambient method is `cellbender`.
 This excludes samples for which cellbender calls > 90% of total_droplets_indluded as cells.
 * `cell_calling`: this param is only considered when ambient method is `none`or `decontx`.
 Options include `barcodeRanks` and `emptyDrops`

+!!! note "How to select the right ambient parameters"

+    We recommend checking knee plots after running alevin to see if detected ambient parameters look ok; If they don't look ok we recommend changing the knee1, knee2, shin1, and shin2 parameters in the `custom_sample_params` file (later steps will also depend on these calculations).
+An easy way to find custom sample parameters is to run the `plotKnee` function in scprocess (This function requires `plotly.express` and `packaging` and maybe sth else that doesn't come with snakemake).

+    If the thresholds look ok and there is still an error with cellbender you can either set parameters like total_droplets_included, learning_rate etc. globally for all samples by specifying `cb_force_total_droplets_included` etc. or set them for specific samples only in the `custom_sample_params` file.

 ##### Make sce object